 The red alder is a fairly large broadleaf tree, up to 30 m tall.
 Trees growing in the forest develop a slightly tapered trunk extending up to a narrow, rounded crown.
 But trees in the open have crowns that start near the ground giving it a broad cone shape.

 The leaves are bright green above and grayish-green underneath.
 They are egg-shaped, with pointed tips, and coarsely toothed edges that tend to curl under.
 The flowers occur as either male or female clusters.
 Male flowers are in long, drooping catkins and female flowers are in short brown cones.

-The female cones are oval shaped, 2 cm long.
-The seed is a narrow v winged shaped pod that twirls as it drops, sometimes on windy days, it can travel quite a distance.
+The female cones are oval-shaped, 2 cm long.
+The seed is a narrow v winged-shaped pod that twirls as it drops, sometimes on windy days, it can travel quite a distance.
 The bark is thin, greenish on young trees, turning grey to whitish with age.
-The inner bark turns orange when damage has exposed it to the air, hence the name.
+The inner bark turns orange when the damage has exposed it to the air, hence the name.
 It can be found on the coast of British Columbia and all of Vancouver Island.

 The First Peoples used the bark for dyeing basket material, wood, wool, feathers, human hair, and skin.
 Red alder is used for furniture, flooring, and firewood.